verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 	);
 },
 ```
-^ We looked at props and what they are, we learnt about JSX and how to use it in the Gutenberg Component, and we looked at the isSelected prop.
+^ We looked at props and what they are, we learned about JSX and how to use it in the Gutenberg Component, and we looked at the isSelected prop.
 We also looked at deconstructed variables

 ---